yamaceay/PETRE/README.md

 │   config.json                             # Example configuration file
 └───data                                    # Folder with data files
-    └───Wiki553                             # Folder for the dataset based on Wikipedia biographies │   Wiki553_BK=Original.json            # Panda's dataframe with 553 individuals, documents to protect and background knowledge formed by the documents to protect
+    └───Wiki553                             # Folder for the dataset based on Wikipedia biographies │   │   Wiki553_BK=Original.json            # Panda's dataframe with 553 individuals, documents to protect and background knowledge formed by the documents to protect
-    │   Wiki553_BK=Public.json              # Panda's dataframe with 553 individuals, documents to protect and background knowledge formed by the articles' abstracts
+    │   │   Wiki553_BK=Public.json              # Panda's dataframe with 553 individuals, documents to protect and background knowledge formed by the articles' bodies
-    │   Wiki553_BK=Public+Original.json     # Panda's dataframe with 553 individuals, documents to protect and background knowledge formed by the articles' abstracts and documents to protect
+    │   │   Wiki553_BK=Public+Original.json     # Panda's dataframe with 553 individuals, documents to protect and background knowledge formed by the articles' bodies and documents to protect
-    │   Annotations_St.NER3.json            # Anonymization annotations from Stanford NER3
+    │   │   Annotations_St.NER3.json            # Anonymization annotations from Stanford NER3
-    │   Annotations_St.NER4.json            # Anonymization annotations from Stanford NER4
+    │   │   Annotations_St.NER4.json            # Anonymization annotations from Stanford NER4
-    │   Annotations_St.NER7.json            # Anonymization annotations from Stanford NER7
+    │   │   Annotations_St.NER7.json            # Anonymization annotations from Stanford NER7
-    │   Annotations_Presidio.json           # Anonymization annotations from Microsoft Presidio
+    │   │   Annotations_Presidio.json           # Anonymization annotations from Microsoft Presidio
-    │   Annotations_Word2Vec_t=0.25.json    # Anonymization annotations from the Word2Vec-based method using a threshold of 0.25
+    │   │   Annotations_Word2Vec_t=0.25.json    # Anonymization annotations from the Word2Vec-based method using a threshold of 0.25
-    │   Annotations_k_anonymity_Greedy.json # Anonymization annotations from k-anonymity greedy
+    │   │   Annotations_k_anonymity_Greedy.json # Anonymization annotations from k-anonymity greedy
-    │   Annotations_k_anonymity_Random.json # Anonymization annotations from k-anonymity random
+    │   │   Annotations_k_anonymity_Random.json # Anonymization annotations from k-anonymity random
-    │   Annotations_Manual.json             # Anonymization annotations from human annotators
+    │   │   Annotations_Manual.json             # Anonymization annotations from human annotators
     └───TAB                                 # Folder for the court rulings dataset
         |   TAB_test_BK=Original.json           # Panda's dataframe with 127 individuals, documents to protect and background knowledge formed by the documents to protect
         │   Annotations_test_St.NER7.json       # Anonymization annotations from Stanford NER7
         │   Annotations_test_Presidio.json      # Anonymization annotations from Microsoft Presidio
         │   Annotations_test_Manual.json        # Anonymization annotations from human annotators
 ```

 # Install